 Take advantage of the well-maintained rail trails around the region, which offer superb whistlestop history lessons of the region.
 Complete entire trails or opt for sections of the routes according to your ability and inclination.

-Beechy and Bellarine are the most well-known, but you can also explore the Barwon River Trail, the Birregurra - Forrest 'Tiger' Rail Trail, Port Fairy to Warrnambool Rail Trail and the Camperdown to Timboon (Coast to Crater) Rail Trail.
+The Old Beechy Rail Trail is the most well known, but you can also explore the Birregurra - Forrest 'Tiger' Rail Trail, Port Fairy to Warrnambool Rail Trail and the Camperdown to Timboon (Coast to Crater) Rail Trail.

 Time your visit to spectate or participate in one of the numerous first-class cycling events, like Around the Bay in a Day, the Amy Gillet Gran Fondo, the Otways Rainforest Ride or the Cadel Evans Great Ocean Road Race.